 Trophy has grown into a Raleigh craft beer juggernaut.
 Now with three locations across the city, you can experience their flavorful beverages in a number of atmospheres.
 Their production brewery on Maywood Avenue has a beautiful taproom that’s a haven for beer geeks.

-Big Boss Lager is their delectable German Helles inspired lager.
+Big Boss Lager is their delectable German Helles-inspired lager.
 5% ABV, clear blonde, and bursting with complex bready maltiness, this lager is the best in the city.
-Light toasted malt flavors round out the finish, balanced by subtly spicy European hops.
+Lightly toasted malt flavors round out the finish, balanced by subtly spicy European hops.
 A great session beer for a hot Carolina day.

 Opening in 2013, Raleigh Brewing Company has grown into a local favorite.
 Its central location and inviting space make for a great meeting place.
 On top of that, a diverse selection of great beer keeps the regular beer geeks more than satisfied with 32 taps continuously flowing.

-Brewery, taproom, wine and cocktail bar, Little City Brewing + Provisions Co. have been serving up unique small batch beers since 2016.
-A contemporary industrial interior provides a cool space to enjoy their many culinary inspired beers.
+Brewery, taproom, wine, and cocktail bar, Little City Brewing + Provisions Co. has been serving up unique small-batch beers since 2016.
+A contemporary industrial interior provides a cool space to enjoy their many culinary-inspired beers.

 Funguys are the local hazy IPA purveyors for the craft beer lovers of Raleigh.
 Keeping production tiny, they’re able to focus on NEIPA, hazy pale ale, and all things juicy.
 Fruited sours and pastry stouts are also in their repertoire, but they’re at their best brewing hazy hop bombs.

 The only brewery outside of Raleigh proper to make our list, Bond Brothers – in nearby Cary – is a must-visit.
-Known for their range of barrel aged sours, stouts, and IPAs, their taproom is also a great place to hang out with a relaxed and chill vibe.
+Known for its range of barrel-aged sours, stouts, and IPAs, their taproom is also a great place to hang out with a relaxed and chill vibe.